-Slower recovery forewarns tipping points in salt marsh ecosystemsNIOZ the Netherlands Institute for Sea Research
+Slower recovery forewarns tipping points in salt marsh ecosystemsNIOZ Royal Netherlands Institute for Sea Research

 Mathematical models have shown that there may be warning signs.
 An international team of researchers led by the Dutch NIOZ now shows that when the recovery of salt marshes slows down, a tipping point of this ecosystem is imminent.
 So when seemingly healthy salt marshes have trouble overcoming minor disturbances, this is a bad omen: the important ecological and coastal protection features of these areas may be under serious threat.

 Sea level rise increases the pressure on salt marshes, which can result in the loss of important ecosystem services, such as the wave damping effect, storage of CO2, and resting and breeding grounds for fish and birds.
 "To some extent, salt marsh plants adapt to and mediate the negative effects of sea level rise themselves.", says Jim van Belzen, the leader of the research.
 "However, when the sea level changes too quickly, the resilience of the salt marsh can become too low and even a minor disturbance like a storm, can be enough to push the ecosystem beyond the tipping point.
 The tidal marsh collapses and disappears, leaving a bare mudflat behind. " Van Belzen continues: "Our findings allow us to use the rate at which salt marshes recover from small perturbations as an important indicator to foresee such tipping points.
 This is a major step in keeping an eye on these important coastal ecosystems and taking precautions if necessary. "